 Figure 1 Example of a Daily Flood Guidance Statement

-River Flood Advisory: This is a “Heads up” to stakeholders to communicate that a flood event may occur.
+River Flood Advisory: This is a “Heads up” to stakeholders to communicate that a river (fluvial) flood event may occur.
 The aim is to issue the River Flood Advisory via email as early as the forecast models allow, typically 2 to 3 days prior to a possible event.
 This lead-time will allow the agencies to resource and plan for the forecasted event.
+River Flood Advisories will also be available to view on the IFICS platform.

-Where possible the River Flood Advisory will include confidence indicators quantifying the likelihood of the event occurring.
+Where possible, the River Flood Advisory will include confidence indicators quantifying the likelihood of the event occurring.
 The goal of the River Flood Advisory is to create a state of readiness for the possible event.

 The River Flood Advisory will include a detailed Area of Concern map.
-This will provide spatial information and outline specific details (relating to the catchment or coastal area) relating to the forecasted event.
+This will provide spatial information and outline specific details relating to the forecasted event.

+River flood advisories are issued when water levels have reached or are expected to exceed a known threshold.
+This will be informed by river flood forecasts and real-time information from river level gauges.
+Antecedent conditions (e.g., soil conditions, accumulated rainfall, and current water levels) and forecasted rainfall will also be considered, as will whether a flood notification has been issued by the European Flood Awareness System (EFAS).

 An example of a River Flood Advisory is given in Figure 2.